Baptism

 • You can return this completed form via email to dunleerparish@gmail.com, you can send the details in a standard email to dunleerparish@gmail.com or you drop it in / post it to Parish of Dunleer, Parochial House, Old Chapel Lane, Dunleer, Co.
 Louth A92 W29X

-• We’d like to share the joy of the Baptism with the parish community – please see overleaf regarding consent for photography and use in parish media
+• We’d like to share the joy of the Baptism with the parish community – please see the booking form regarding consent for photography and use in parish media

 A Note on Choosing Godparents